Cosmic Reflections (Lan Su Garden)

 About the Garden

 Lan Su Chinese Garden is one of Portland’s greatest treasures.
 Built by Chinese artisans from our sister city Suzhou (home of China’s famous ancient gardens), it is the most authentic Chinese garden outside of China.
-While touring the garden, the Tao of Tea teahouse is found in the “Tower of Cosmic Reflections.”
-It is a traditional Chinese teahouse serving a variety of teas and snacks.

 Frequently Asked Questions